14 Best Things to Do in Michigan City IN

 Many of the animals taken in by the zoo are injured or were illegal pets that would not be able to survive in the wild.

-Given its small size, this zoo is easy to see everything in a short amount of time.
+Given its small size, it is easy to see everything in a short amount of time.

-This zoo is built on a hill and some steeper walking paths can tire out little legs.
-Also be mindful of stone steps which can be uneven in spots and a potential tripping hazard for less confident walkers.
+This zoo is built on a hill; some steeper walking paths can tire out little legs.
+Also, be mindful of stone steps, which can be uneven in spots and a potential tripping hazard for less confident walkers.

-Feeding the goats is a popular activity here; be sure to bring cash for their feed buckets or quarters for the feed machines.
+Feeding the goats is a popular activity here; bring cash for their feed buckets or quarters for the feed machines.

 Find this photo prop near the Rotary Castle in the zoo